djacobow/spinkler/README.md

 3. Attach the LCD and Pi Zero the main board.
 You can use mounting hardware to secure them.
 The holes should line up

-4. insert fuses into the fuse holder.
-1A for the left and 2A for the right would be ideal
+4. insert a fuse into the fuse holder.
+1A or 2A should be fine

 5. Get a 24 VAC plug pack (perhaps from your old controller) and attach the wires to the 24VAC AC1 and AC0 terminals of the board

 ### Software Setup

+This assumes basic familiarity with the Raspberry Pi.

 1. Install an OS on your Raspberry Pi Zero.

-I like Raspbian Lite because I won't be using the gui and why bring in more software than you need?
+   I like Raspbian Lite because it brings in no gui or other cruft which is not helpful for this project and just increases the size of the install and of updates.

+   While setting it up, you will probably find it convenient to power it up on its own (not on the SPinkler board) with a monitor and keyboard attached.
+I usually do this long enough to enable ssh and set the WiFi password, and then from there on out I connect to it from another computer via ssh.

+2. Some prelimiary setup:

+   * change your password

+   * use `raspi-config` to enable ssh so you can log in remotely

+   * set your WiFi credentials (`/etc/wpa_supplicant/wpa_suplicant.conf`)

-2. Install Python3 if it is not already on there:
+3. Install Python3 if it is not already on there:

    ```sh
    sudo apt install python3
    ```

    Also, install a few packages.
-You can do some of these with pip, but I prefer to get them from the apt repos when I can.
+You can get these from pip3 but I prefer to get the OS packages when they exist.
+That way they get picked up with OS updates.

    ```sh
    sudo apt install \